Query Processing on Tensor Computation Runtimes: Query Processing on TCRs

 \subsection{The Case for \system}

-Hardware specialization is on the rise, especially in data-hungry domains such as ML.
-Hardware solutions specifically targeting ML are being deployed both in the cloud~\cite{tpu,inferentia} and at the edge~\cite{neural-engine,google-tensor}, and massive investments have been poured in optimizing ML workloads~\cite{tvm,taco,taso}.
-A natural question then arises: \emph{how can databases take advantage of all this innovation driven by ML?}
+\eat{Because of the slowdown of Moore's law~\cite{dean2019deep}, hardware specialization is on the rise, especially in data-hungry domains such as ML.
+Hardware solutions specifically targeting ML are being deployed both on the cloud~\cite{tpu,inferentia} and the edge~\cite{neural-engine,google-tensor}, and massive investments have been poured on optimizing ML workloads~\cite{tvm,taco,taso}.
+A natural question then arises: \emph{how can databases take advantage of all this innovation been driven by ML?}

-To answer this question, we build \system, the first query processor on tensor runtimes, to achieve the following three goals:
+To answer this question, we build \system, the first query processor on tensor runtimes, } The development of \system is driven by the following three goals: